MIRA Gallery presents

 Mira Corbova

-Poetic abstraction — emotional oil painting infused with light and language
+Poetic abstraction — emotional oil painting and object work infused with light and language

 Mira Corbova is an abstract artist, poet, and curator based in Sydney, Australia.
 Her abstract oil paintings explore colour, emotion, and spirit through layered surfaces of pigment or gold leaf, paired with original poetry to form visual–literary works grounded in lived emotional experience.